Nathanwoodburn/handypedia/faq.md

 [Beacon Web Browser](https://impervious.com/beacon) is an iOS app (Android, Desktop coming soon) that verifies DANE and can browse to Handshake websites natively and securely.

 ## What's this about reserved names?
 Can I get one?
-A snapshot of Akexa's Top 100,000 sites from 2019 is included and these websites can claim their respective TLDs on Handshake (ex: namecheap.com can claim .namecheap).
+A snapshot of Alexa's Top 100,000 sites from 2019 is included and these websites can claim their respective TLDs on Handshake (ex: namecheap.com can claim .namecheap).
 More information on proving ownership and claiming is available on [hsd-dev.org](https://hsd-dev.org/guides/claims.html).

 ICANN TLDs (.com, .org, etc.) were also included in the snapshot and can be claimed by following the same process.